Corruption in the Church: 4 Motivations for God Allowing it

 Taking into account what is happening in the church we may be observing such a move of God.
 If that is indeed what is taking place we will want to ensure that we are completely on the side of the Lord and not be partakers in any actions or attitudes that might come under God’s discipline.
 It’s never wise to put God to the test.
 Luke 4:12

 2. To Allow his Followers to See the Depravity of Man

 The first two Bible verses I memorized as a child were Jeremiah 17:9 and Isaiah 53:6.
 Both of these verses speak to the depravity of man.
 They teach us that we are sinful to the core.
 I’m so glad that someone thought a small child needed to learn the truth about the human condition.
 This helped me begin to understand that I needed something greater than myself to take care of my sin problem.
 It’s not the healthy who need a doctor but the sick.

 Sometimes we forget that we’re still sinful.
-Like Pharisees lose perspective and begin to see ourselves as God’s gift to others.
+Like Pharisees we lose perspective and begin to see ourselves as God’s gift to the world.
 I get the sense that in the early church God’s people spent quite a bit of time confessing their sins to one another.
 Apparently, like us, they had a lot to confess.
 When we observe a leader fall we should take note that we too are plagued by sin.
 Yes, that sin needs to come out into the light but in the process let’s not forget we’re sinners too.
 It’s an opportunity to press in to purity.